Heart failure develops when your heart muscles can’t pump enough blood throughout your body to supply your tissues with adequate oxygen.

 Left-sided heart failure is

-Left-sided heart failure causes blood to build up in your pulmonary veins that carry blood from your lungs to your right atrium.
+Left-sided heart failure causes blood to build up in your pulmonary veins that carry blood from your lungs to your left atrium.
 This buildup of blood can cause breathing symptoms, such as:

 - trouble breathing